-- Three Reader's tickets to be issued to each student. - One book against one card for a maximum period of 7 days.

-- A fine of ₹1/-per day to be levied after the due date. - Restricted books may be issued for overnight and a fine of ₹10/- per day charged if not returned on time. - If any Library material is lost /damaged, the participant should either replace or pay the cost as specified in Rule 6.1 of Library Rules. - Participants to obtain No Dues Certificate from Library before end of Trimester IX.
+- Three Reader's tickets to be issued to each student. - One book against one card for a maximum period of 7 days. - A fine of Rs.1/- per day to be levied after the due date. - Restricted books may be issued for overnight and a fine of Rs.10/- per day charged if not returned on time. - If any Library materials is lost/damaged, the participant should either replace or pay the cost as specified in Rule 6.1 of Library Rules. - Participants to obtain No Dues Certificate from Library before Comprehensive Viva of Trimester VI.